LarryHsiao/Aura/docs/StatusBarColor.md

 Status bar color
 ---

-This utility changes the status bar`s color and set the icon color theme to dark or by luminance(threshold 0.5).
+This utility changes the status bar`s color and set the icon color theme to dark or light by luminance(threshold 0.5).

 ```kotlin